SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/science-partners/jgi/cori-genepool.md

 !!! note
 	Jobs run under the Cori "genepool", "genepool_shared", "jgi_exvivo", "jgi_shared", "jgi_interactive", and "xfer_dna" QOS
 	are not charged.
-Resources are scheduled on a first come first served basis; please be a good citizen to your fellow researchers.
+Resources are scheduled to the best of our ability, but interference with other user's workloads can still occur.
+Please be a good citizen to your fellow researchers.
 Users violating the spirit of this policy will find themselves less able to do so.